A proximal method for composite minimization: Properties of the Proximal Linearized Subproblem

 We now prove a key result.
 Under a standard transversality condition, and assuming the proximal parameter $\mu$ is sufficiently large (if the function $h$ is nonconvex), we show the existence of a step $d = O(|x-\bar x|)$ in the proximal linearized subproblem \eqnok{pls} with corresponding objective value close to the critical value $h(\bar c)$.

 When the outer function $h$ is locally Lipschitz (or, in particular, continuous and convex), this result and its proof simplify considerably.
 First, the transversality condition is automatic.
 Second, while the proof of the result appeals to the technical tool we developed in the previous subsection (Theorem~\ref{th:pert}), this tool is trivial in the Lipschitz case, as we noted earlier.
+We state the theorem in a form that encompasses both the general case and the specialization to convex $h$.

 \begin{theorem}[proximal step] Consider a function $h \colon \R^m \rightarrow \bar\R$ and a map $c \colon \R^n \rightarrow \R^m$.
 Suppose that $c$ is $\cC^2$ around the point $\bar x \in \R^n$, that $h$ is prox-regular at the point $\bar c = c(\bar x)$, and that the composite function $h \circ c$ is critical at $\bar x$.
 Assume the transversality condition